Lithium carbonate

 • Regular exercise will help to keep your weight stable and help you feel better.

-• Speak with your doctor if your weight gain bothers you.
+• Talk to your healthcare provider if your weight gain bothers you.

 The following links have more information on lithium.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.